efigb/master/wgs_analysis/README.md

         > input.csv <br>
         > input_lung.csv <br>

-    - `commands.txt`, containing the commands used to run sarek with Mutect, Strelka2 and Ascat.
+    - `commands.txt`, containing the commands used to run sarek to map reads.

 Reference Genome files to run sarek can be downloaded from [NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.26/).
 This Reference Genome is without ALT contigs.